'Hamburgers', 'hotdogs' and how air bag rivals are struggling to displace Takata

 Since last year, parts suppliers have boosted replacement inflator capacity, and by mid this year should produce around 5 million replacements each month, according to Valient.

-Toyota Motor Corp, which recalled 11.8 million air bags last year alone, says it switched to Daicel for around a quarter of the replacement inflators it needs, with Autoliv providing some others and Takata the remainder.
+Toyota Motor Corp (7203.T), which recalled 11.8 million air bags last year alone, says it switched to Daicel for around a quarter of the replacement inflators it needs, with Autoliv providing some others and Takata the remainder.

 A spokesman for Daicel said production was “going as planned” and there were no delays.